 I kept waiting for the drama, intrigue or mystery that never came.
 Apart from a completely inconsequential romantic sub plot with Cillian Murphy, and a final scene that raises the heart rate into double digits, this is a completely passionless affair.
 It’s meant to be set in 17th Century Holland, not the land where time stood still.
 Some entire scenes are made up of domestic chores, while characters glance awkwardly at each other like acquaintances in a lift.
 If you deleted all the scenes where nothing happens it would just be a trailer for an extremely boring looking film.

 Now onto the second problem.
-Ms Johansson has never been a great actor.
-In fact she’s often quite bad, and this is no exception.
-No matter what situation she’s in she just refuses to act, with a performance which demonstrates so little emotion you begin to wonder if she’s there at all.
+Ms Johansson just refuses to act, with a performance that displays so little emotion you begin to wonder if she’s there at all.
 She stands around looking incredibly gormless with her mouth constantly hanging open.
 This is no exaggeration.
 Her mouth lolls open like a vegetative trout in almost every scene.
 This is probably because in the original painting Griet has her mouth open, but that doesn’t mean she always had her mouth open.
 That’s just ridiculous.
-It seems like Johansson is aiming for the proverbial blank canvas but she confuses an understated performance with doing nothing at all.
+It seems like Johansson is aiming for the proverbial blank canvas but she instead comes across as blank brained.